task-force-ia/taskforce-ia-doc-en/doc/and_now.rst

 active and updated with the initiatives that will be deployed in the coming months.
 It is advisable to consult it frequently and to subscribe to the newsletter to stay updated on developments and news.
-The  `community <https://ia.italia.it/community/>`__, will also remain active, where it is possible to participate in open (or start new) discussions on issues related to the Task Force activity and to AI in general.
+The  `community <https://ia.italia.it/community/>`__, will also remain active, where it is possible to participate in open or new discussions on issues related to the Task Force activity and to AI in general.
-For any information or any collaboration, there is always the email `intelligenza-artificiale@agid.gov.it <mailto:intelligenza-artificiale@agid.gov.it>`__
+For any information or any collaboration, you can always contact us at `intelligenza-artificiale@agid.gov.it <mailto:intelligenza-artificiale@agid.gov.it>`__